beginner-corp/docs.begin.com/src/shared/docs/en/guides/personal-website.md

 **Hello there, Beginner!**

-This tutorial walk through setting up a fast, beautiful, custom personal site running on Begin.
+This tutorial walks through setting up a fast, beautiful, custom personal site running on Begin.
 It uses example code that demonstrates server-side rendering, shared components, and static assets.

 ### Prerequisites